sannnir/Project-My-own-Salt-state/README.md

 2. Download Git, Micro and Netcat to master
 3. Copy each programs source list to this salt-project folder and create the init.sls-file
 4. Try the salt state locally first then to the minions.

+4. Testing locally that my salt-state works
+I first deleted all the files (git, micro, netcat) because I got them all on my master.

+  sudo apt purge micro
+  sudo apt purge git
+  sudo apt purge netcat

+After that I tried to open each one of the programs above but I got the following the error message:
+"/usr/bin/git: No such file or directory"

+Then I tried to run the salt-state locally

+  salt-call --global state.apply TESTI

+And after that when I opened micro, it was there!
+As well as git and netcat too.